groupultra/sdk-public/docs/source/module_moobius.core.wand.rst

 ---------------------------------------------------------------------------------------------------------------------
 MoobiusWand.__init__(self)

 Initialize an "empty" MoobiusWand object.
   Parameters:
-    (No parameters in this class constructor)
+    (this class constructor accepts no arguments)
   Returns:
     (Class constructors have no explicit return value)
   Raises:
     (this function does not raise any notable errors)

 .. _moobius.core.wand.MoobiusWand.run_job: